tsh-box/driver-tplink-smart-plug/README.md

 # Data

-For each plug there are two datasources
+For each plug there are two data sources

 1) TP-Power-Usage, this holds a time series of:
 ```